MrBeamer/product-feedback/README.md

 - Filter suggestions by category
 - Add comments and replies to a product feedback request
 - Upvote product feedback requests
-- Keep track of any changes, even after refreshing the browser - a full-stack app
+- Keeping track of any changes, even after refreshing the browser - full-stack app

+To do:

+- mobile almost every font-size should be 13px and check fonts in general
+- fix comments sections the count is not correct when adding a comment
+- adding reply feature to comments
+- refactor everything a lot fo rep needs to be removed
+- check paddings and margin in mobile
+- check if there is easier syntax for rendering conditional other components
+- build roadmap view for mobile (hard)
+- add animations to make transitions more fluently
+- textareas do not have the correct height in mobile or desktop needs a fix
+- error message when comment is to short or empty and focus needs to be red
+- maybe adding a toast/pop-up when data is saved edited or deleted
+- after edit roadmap is not refreshed with edited status - needs fix